Feeding Garden Birds of England in Winter: Essential Tips for Snowy Weather

 How to Feed Birds Safely in Snowy Weather

 Keeping feeding areas clean and tidy is crucial for the health of visiting birds.
-In snowy weather food can get wet and clump together making it harder for birds to eat and increasing the risk of mold and bacteria.
+In snowy weather food can get wet and clump together making it harder for birds to eat and increasing the risk of mould and bacteria.
 Clean your feeders with warm soapy water regularly.
 Rinse them thoroughly and let them dry completely before refilling to prevent the spread of diseases like avian flu.

 Also remove any uneaten or spoiled food from your feeders.
 This is especially important after rain or snow which can turn food into a soggy mess.
 By keeping your feeding station clean you’ll create a safe and reliable place for birds to visit in winter.